stracquadaniolab/stracquadaniolab.github.io/people-vfanfani.md

 permalink: /people/vfanfani
 ---

+I am currently a PhD student at the Institute of Quantitative Biology at the University of Edinburgh.
+My research work is focused on statistical genetics, machine learning and network inference methods.

-I am a Biomedical Engineer and a former student of the University of Pisa, where I obtained my BSc Biomedical Engineering (2014) and MSc Biomedical Engineering (2017).
+I am a biomedical engineer and a former student of the University of Pisa, where I obtained BSc in Biomedical Engineering (2014) and MSc Biomedical Engineering (2017).
 My core competencies involve statistical data analysis, programming, electronics and Fourier analysis.

-I am currently a PhD student at the Institute of Quantitative Biology at the University of Edinburgh.
-My research interest lies in the fields of statistical genetics, machine learning and network discovery optimization methods.
-My present focus is on using large datasets as GWAS to decode the biological networks underpinning cancer biology.
+##### Education
+- 2017 - M.Sc.
+Biomedical Engineering, Università di Pisa, Italy.
+- 2014 – B.Sc.
+Biomedical Engineering, Università di Pisa, Italy,